Miriam-Hein/pands-project2021/README.md

 ### Dataset import

 <div align="justify">
 Once the data has been downloaded and reviewed for accurracy (rows 150 (data entries), columns 6 (Id, 4 variables, Species)) it was uploaded to the repository in the subrepository data as csv file called iris.csv.
 The library panda allows to read the file in csv format.
-For usability the data set was assigned to a variable called *iris*, which is used in any further code.
+For usability the data set was assigned to a variable called <i>iris</i>, which is used in any further code.
 See below code extract used in analysis.py.
 </div>

 ```python